-Perspective | My tween daughter must abide by a dress code, but our governor won’t mandate school masks to save her life
+Perspective | My tween can’t wear a crop top to school, but our state won’t mandate masks to protect her health

 “This idea that female students have to think through how males will view them and that they have to control their dress and behavior so as to not cause male students to become aroused hurts women,” says David Palmiter, a professor of psychology at Marywood University.
 “When you put the responsibility of one human on another, you sponsor codependency.
 It’s not fair to have female specific standards that try to accommodate the male gaze.”

-Lily Tsui, a sexual-violence prevention consultant, says making girls responsible for men’s reactions to them goes farther than codependency.
-It sets up pre-emptive victim blaming, a cycle that many women are all too familiar with.
+Lily Tsui, a sexual-violence prevention consultant, says making girls responsible for men’s reactions to them goes further than codependency.
+It sets up preemptive victim blaming, a cycle that many women are all too familiar with.

 “The implication is that if they don’t follow the dress code then any subsequent harassment or assault was to be expected,” she said.
 “The idea that a child can be dressed too provocatively places the responsibility of not being a ‘temptress’, in the old-school biblical sense, on girls at increasingly young ages.”

-While some schools are slyer about the motives behind dress code, ours came right out and told my daughter it was distracting.
+While some schools are slyer about the motives behind dress codes, ours came right out and told my daughter it was distracting.
 They made her feel like she was trying to get male attention, which confused her and angered her.
 They made her feel like her body, her existence, was the problem.

 “Remember that just because a child may look like an adult, depending on widely variable rates of physical maturation, they continue to be a child and deserve safety and protection from adults,” Tsui said.